DigiBP/AS24TeamPulse/README.md

 ## Goal 🎯

-The aim of this project is to create a faster and more automized process for the approval or denail of payments and the calculation of pharmaceutical invoices.
+The aim of this project is to create a faster and more automized process for the approval or denial of payments and the calculation of pharmaceutical invoices.

 ## Stakeholders 💪

 The main stakeholder is our insurance company, especially the administrative assistant, who gets a lot of support in performing repetitive, boring standard tasks.
 In addition, the client benefits from a very fast process cycle, receiving feedback on calculations and decisions.
-Finally, the doctor gets very quick feedback if there is an error in the invoice, with a description of the error.
+Finally, the doctor gets quick feedback if there is an error in the invoice, with a description of the error.

 ## User Stories / Scenario / case